Skip to Main Content

 Overview

-The Department of Financial Protection and Innovation (DFPI) provides licensure, regulation, and oversight of California debt collection practices under the California Consumer Financial Protection Law, 2021 (CCFPL) and the Debt Collection Licensing Act, 2022 (DCLA).
-Both measures help to better protect consumers and create a level playing field for industry.
+The California Consumer Financial Protection Law, 2021 (CCFPL) and the Debt Collection Licensing Act, 2022 (DCLA) help to better protect consumers and create a level playing field for industry.
 The DFPI began accepting applications for licensure September 1, 2021.
-You can reach the licensing team by emailing DCLA.Inquiries@dfpi.ca.gov .
+You can reach the licensing team by emailing [email protected].
 We can answer questions regarding the licensing process but cannot provide legal advice.
 Applications must be submitted via the Nationwide Multistate Licensing System & Registry (NMLS).
 A checklist of requirements for the application is available on NMLS.
-Once licensed, debt collectors will not need to register under the California Consumer Financial Protection Law.
-The Department will allow any debt collector that submitted an application before January 1, 2023, to operate pending the approval or denial of the application.

-Below is a list of frequently asked questions on Licensing Information, Application Process, and Law and Regulation.
+Below is a list of frequently asked questions regarding licensing information, application process, laws and regulations, DFPI Self-Service Portal and designated email, and annual report, and annual assessment.
 All frequently asked questions below are subject to change.
-For additional information email us at: DCLA.Inquiries@dfpi.ca.gov.
+For additional information email us at: [email protected].

 Licensing Information